vasanthv/vasanthv.github.io/_posts/2026-08-21-dischargering-my-life.md

 At any given time, at least one of them is dead and needs charging.
 I don't worry too much about my MacBooks and iPad because I don't carry them around.
 They mostly stay near a power socket.
 The problem is the other three devices.
 I carry them everywhere, so I have to constantly make sure they are charged.

-I have to admit, I am terrible at charging my devices.
-My phone would often be dead if my wife didn't remind me to charge it.
+I have to admit, I’m terrible at keeping my devices charged.
+My phone would often be dead if my wife didn’t remind me to charge it.
+Another problem is that I have to carry all the different chargers with me wherever I go.

 So, I have two options.